-Now that more people are becoming fully vaccinated against COVID-19, the airline industry is beginning to recover.
-Significantly when it comes to leisure travel.
-With this rebound in travel, however, many people are concerned about how to do so safely.
-This includes questions about whether they should quarantine before or after travel.
-Including questions related to when travellers should consider quarantining, for how long, and the most effective ways to do it.
+The airline sector is starting to recover now that more people are completely vaccinated against COVID-19.
+When it comes to leisure travel, this is especially true.
+However, with the increase in travel, many people are worried about how to do it safely.
+This includes concerns about whether or not they should quarantine before or after their trip.
+Included are questions about when travellers should consider quarantining, how long they should quarantine for, and the most effective means to do so.

 Who Should Quarantine?

-In fact, according to the CDC Guidance Trusted Source, people who are entirely vaccinated or who have recovered from COVID-19 within the last 3 months do not need to quarantine after travel.
-Even if they’ve come in contact with someone who had COVID-19 during the last 14 days.
-Although, this guidance may vary, however, if you work in healthcare.
-If you are not fully vaccinated, the CDC recommends taking a test 1 to 3 days before travel.
-During travel, you should follow precautions such as wearing a mask, physical distancing, and using a hand sanitiser or washing your hands frequently.
-Upon returning from your trip, it’s suggested that you take another test within 3 to 5 days and self-quarantine for 7 days.
-You should do the full 7 days, even if you test negative.
-People who don’t get tested should quarantine for 10 days.
-In addition, you should avoid people who are at high risk of serious illness from COVID-19 for 14 days, regardless of whether you were tested.
+People who are fully vaccinated or who have recovered with COVID-19 within the last three months, according to the CDC Guidance Trusted Source, do not need to quarantine the following travel.
+Even if they’ve been in contact with someone infected with COVID-19 in the previous 14 days.
+If you work in healthcare, though, this advice may differ.
+The CDC suggests taking a test 1 to 3 days before departure if you are not completely vaccinated.
+When travelling, take precautions such as wearing a mask, keeping a safe distance, using a hand sanitiser, and washing your hands frequently.
+It is recommended that you take another test within 3 to 5 days of returning home and self-quarantine for 7 days.
+Even if you test negative, you should complete the entire 7-day regimen.
+Those who refuse to get tested should be quarantined for ten days.
+In addition, regardless of whether you were tested, you should avoid those who are at high risk of serious disease from COVID-19 for 14 days.

 How Do You Go About Quarantining?